-The Company is in the continuous process of ascertaining the details as to whether any of the parties with whom the company is dealing, are appearing in the list of companies struck off under section xxvi).
-Capitalization of Interest:

-248 of the Companies Act, 2013 or section 560 of the Companies Act, 1956.
-The details of such ascertainment are as under.
+The Company is in the continuous process of ascertaining the details as to whether any of the parties with whom the company is dealing, are appearing in the list of companies struck off under section 248 of the Companies Act, 2013 or section 560 of the Companies Act, 1956.
+The details of such ascertainment are as under:

-Name of the Struck Off Company Nature of Transaction Debit Balance Outstanding on 31-03-2022 Qualitek Pharma Private Limited Sale of Bulk Drugs Rs.
-208.13 Lakhs xxvii).
-Figures in the financial statements have been stated in Lakhs.
+Name of the Struck Off Company Nature of Transaction Balance Outstanding on 31-03-2023 Qualtek Pharma Private Limited Sale of Bulk Drugs Rs.
+189.55 Lakhs xxv).
+CAPITALIZATION OF INTEREST:

-The company borrowed Term Loan exclusively for the purpose of construction of the Factory buildings and for acquisition of Plant & Machinery the process of such development and acquisition of the assets is still going on as on 31-03-2022.
-The company has capitalized the entire interest of Rs.46.04 lakhs of such Term Loan to Civil Works in the nature of Factory Buildings under Construction xxviii).
-Figures have been re-grouped/re-arranged /re-cast wherever necessary, to confirm to the current year classifications.
+The company borrowed Term Loan exclusively for the purpose of construction of the Factory buildings and for acquisition of Plant & Machinery.
+The process of such development and acquisition of the assets is still going on as on 31-03-2023.
+The company has capitalized the entire interest of Rs.95.05lakhs of such Term Loan to Civil Works in the nature of Factory Buildings under Construction, out of which Rs.
+4.45 lakhs interest related to Solar Power Generating System it was put to use in the Month of January 2023.

-No general loans were used for the development / acquisition of the Capital assets during the year 2021-22.
+No general loans were used for the development/acquisition of the Capital assets during the year 2022-23.
 Hence the disclosure requirement in respect of application of weighted average rate of interest on the Loan does not apply.